 English and Maths

-In both English and Maths we will be working from the new English and Mathematics curriculum.
-Our English schemes of work will be linked as much as possible to our topics this year, to enable as many cross-curricular links as possible.
+In both English and Maths we will be working from the National Curriculum.
+Our English schemes of work will still be closely linked to our topics, to enable as many opportunities for cross-curricular writing and problem solving as possible.

 Please ensure all children come to school with full and labelled PE kit.